Fear Over Obamacare Age Rating Not Supported

-Our nationwide analysis revealed that premiums increase 260% on average for 63 year-olds versus 23 year-olds, an amount that is well under the 300% limit imposed by the Affordable Care Act.
-Consequently, for most states the new premium limit related to age is unlikely to cause significant premium increases on the new Affordable Care Act health plans (as compared to existing health coverage).
-This is not to make the claim that these new health plans won’t have higher premiums.
+Our nationwide analysis revealed that premiums increase 260% on average for 63 year-olds versus 23 year-olds, an amount that is well over the 200% limit imposed by the Affordable Care Act.
+Consequently, for most states the new premium limit related to age is likely to cause significant premium increases for young adults enrolling in the new Affordable Care Act health plans (as compared to existing health coverage).
 The limit in age-adjustment is only one of many factors that can potentially affect health insurance premiums.
 Prior HealthPocket research4 on current benefit levels as well as health insurance application rejection rates suggest that individual & family health plans will need to offer more benefits to enrollees under the Affordable Care Act and these enrollees will include more costly individuals with health conditions who previously could not obtain affordable health insurance coverage in the commercial market.
-Both of these factors, particularly the enrollment of the previously uninsured with pre-existing medical conditions,5 are more likely factors that raise monthly health insurance premiums than age-based premium increase limitations.
+Both of these factors, particularly the enrollment of the previously uninsured with pre-existing medical conditions, 5 are more likely factors that raise monthly health insurance premiums than age-based premium increase limitations.
 Moreover, insurance premiums increases and decreases are specific to a person’s circumstances.
 For example, people with chronic health conditions may pay less than they do currently while the healthy may pay more.

-There were some states with average age-based increases that exceeded the limits set forth by the Affordable Care Act.
+Most states had average age-based increases that exceeded the limits set forth by the Affordable Care Act.
 Delaware, Oregon, Alaska, and Wyoming, for example, all had average premiums for 63 year-old residents that were over 350% higher than the premiums quoted for 23 year-old residents.
 However, some of the most interesting age-based premium differences were not among the states but between the rates offered to men and women.

 The Difference Between Men & Women